 Reader deal: save up to 60% on an IPVanish plans here.

-Alluc.ee is a website that collects links to content which is hosted online.
-The Alluc add-on simply makes this content accessible through Kodi.
+Alluc.ee was a website that collected links to content which is hosted online.
+The Alluc add-on simply made this content accessible through Kodi.

-The Kodi Alluc add-on provides some of the same functionality that the Alluc website does.
-If you have an Alluc account, you can login using the settings menu.
-This is optional but allows you to view your watchlist and read any messages that you’ve received from other users.
+The Kodi Alluc add-on provided some of the same functionality that the Alluc website did.
+If you had an Alluc account, you could log in using the settings menu.
+This was optional but allowed you to view your watchlist and read any messages that you received from other users.

-This add-on offers access to movies and TV shows, but not live content or music.
-Its library is fairly well organized, and grouped by category.
-The biggest problem with Alluc is that the vast majority of its content is unlicensed.
-It is possible to turn off specific sources, however there are dozens of unofficial providers and just a handful of official ones.
-As such, there is a significantly smaller media library available for users looking to watch licensed content.
+This add-on offered access to movies and TV shows, but not live content or music.
+Its library of links was fairly well organized and grouped by category.
+The biggest problem with Alluc was that the vast majority of its content was unlicensed.
+It was possible to turn off specific sources, however, there were dozens of unofficial providers and just a handful of official ones.
+As such, there was a significantly smaller media library available for users looking to watch licensed content.

-Here is where things get confusing: while this is an official Alluc add-on, because of its preoccupation with unlicensed content, it’s treated as third-party Kodi add-on.
-That said, there is a way to make it show only the content which is officially licensed.
+Here is where things got confusing: While this was an official Alluc add-on, because of its preoccupation with unlicensed content, it was treated as third-party Kodi add-on.
+Now that Alluc is gone, you’ll need some alternatives to access the same type of content made available through Alluc

 Although the Alluc add-on offers legitimate content, it has to be configured first to remove all of the less scrupulous providers.
 There are several official Kodi add-ons that bypass this step by only delivering licensed content in the first place, and we believe that most users would be better served by one of these instead.

 TubiTV is one of the best Kodi addons around.
 In fact, it’s one of the best streaming services available, even if it’s still relatively unknown.
 A project designed to offer TV shows and movies for free, TubiTV now has over 50,000 titles on offer, all for no cost.
 The service is ad-supported, but still has over 600 films rated “fresh” on Rotten Tomatoes.